InfiniteSmasher/The-MegaMod/README.md

 > - **Auto-Translate Chat**: Automatically translates incoming chat messages by default.
 >
 > - **Detect Game Codes**: Lets you click on game codes in chat messages to join them.
+>   > Also alerts you if you're joining the game you're currently in.
 >   <details>
 >   <summary>Detect Game Codes UI (Image)</summary>
 >